 How It Works

-When an end user requests a page from your browser app:
+When an end user requests a page from your browser application:

-- aggregates backend metrics and sends them along with the business transaction identifiers to the Controller.
+- The app agent aggregates backend metrics and sends the metrics and business transaction identifiers to the Controller.
 This serves as the content for the transaction snapshot.

 The Controller fetches the metrics and business transaction identifiers from the EUM server and then uses the business transaction identifiers to correlate the browser snapshot with the transaction snapshots.